F4FB2C66-BE1D-4626-842D-B6D9F52B5937.jpg

 Robin Pierce, MA

 Robin Pierce holds a CAGS in Reading from MGH-IHP as well as a Masters in Special Education.
-With over 13 years of experience working with students with a wide range of challenges in private, public, medical, and home settings, Robin has a vast array of specialized tools, techniques, and strategies to help individuals strengthen areas of need and rediscover the feeling of empowerment while learning.
-With roots reaching back to years of teaching within Landmark School, a private school for students with Language Based Learning Disabilities, specifically dyslexia, attention, and executive functioning, Robin is able to provide systematic, predictable lessons that are success oriented and micro-united, so that even seemingly impossible tasks are not only manageable, but exciting.
+With over 13 years of experience working with students with a wide range of challenges in private, public, medical, and home settings, Robin has an array of specialized tools, techniques, and strategies to help individuals strengthen areas of need and rediscover the feeling of empowerment while learning.
+With roots reaching back to years of teaching within Landmark School, a private school for students with Language-Based Learning Disabilities, specifically dyslexia, attention, and executive functioning, Robin can provide systematic, predictable lessons that are success-oriented and micro-united, so that even seemingly impossible tasks are not only manageable but exciting.
 Robin has training in many modalities including Orton Gillingham, Wilson, and Lindamood-Bell.
 Robin thoroughly enjoys all facets of language, even as applied to math, and can skillfully guide students through all academic areas impacted by challenges.
 In addition to pioneering unique comprehension strategies and a progressive writing program, Robin also specialized in the way math performance is influenced by language skills, how executive functioning and language influence our written work, and the ways our areas of struggle can impact the non-academic components of our lives.
 Robin is not just passionate about education and learning, but also animals and farming.
 Living in Maine, she has a small farm with chickens, dairy goats, a pack of dogs, five horses, and a large garden.
 Whether she is outside enjoying the changing seasons in New England or hiding from it’s cold weather by enjoying a good book, Robin looks forward to spreading her passion for life-long learning with all future students.

 Kevin Curley D.O.